-2.7 Where the Panel has granted a dispensation from the requirement to make an announcement under Note 4 on Rule 2.2, the potential offeror will be subject to the restrictions set out in Rule 2.8 for a period of six months.
-Under paragraph (a)(ii) of Note 4 on Rule 2.2, for the first three months of the restricted period the potential offeror will also not be permitted actively to consider making an offer for the offeree company, to approach the board of the offeree company or to acquire an interest in shares in the offeree company.
-The Executive will not normally consent to these restrictions, or the restrictions set out in Rule 2.8, being set aside with the agreement of the board of the offeree company during the first three months of the restricted period.
-However, during the second three months of the restricted period, the restrictions set out in Rule 2.8, may be set aside with the agreement of the board of the offeree company (and the restrictions set out in paragraph (a)(ii) of Note 4 on Rule 2.2 will no longer apply).
-Accordingly, during the second three month period only, the Executive will normally consent to a potential offeror which has been granted a dispensation under Note 4 on Rule 2.2 making a single confidential approach to the board of the offeree company in accordance with the practice described above.
+- 2.8 Where the Panel has granted a dispensation from the requirement to make an announcement under Note 4 on Rule 2.2, the potential offeror will be subject to the restrictions set out in Rule 2.8 for a period of six months.
+Under paragraph (a)(ii) of Note 4 on Rule 2.2, for the first three months of the restricted period the potential offeror will also not be permitted: - (a) actively to consider making an offer for the offeree company; - (b) to approach the board of the offeree company; or - (c) to acquire an interest in shares in the offeree company. - 2.9 The Executive will not normally consent to these restrictions, or the restrictions set out in Rule 2.8, being set aside with the agreement of the board of the offeree company during the first three months of the restricted period.
+However, in accordance with paragraph (b) of Note 4 on Rule 2.2, during the second three months of the restricted period, the restrictions set out in Rule 2.8 may be set aside with the agreement of the board of the offeree company (and the restrictions set out in paragraph (a)(ii) of Note 4 on Rule 2.2 will no longer apply).
+Accordingly, during the second three month period only, the Executive will normally consent to a potential offeror which has been granted a dispensation under Note 4 on Rule 2.2 making a single confidential approach to the board of the offeree company subject, if relevant, to the restrictions referred to in paragraph 2.7(b).